Would declare the intent of the Legislature to enact legislation relating to the CalWORKs grant amount and makes related findings and declarations.

 The California Work Opportunity and Responsibility to Kids (CalWORKs) program provides basic needs cash aid and services to low-income families with children to alleviate the impact of poverty on children and help parents overcome barriers to employment.
 The CalWORKs program serves 1.1 million individuals in California, 80 percent of whom are children.
 Yet, the level of support provided to CalWORKs families is insufficient to meet basic needs and lift all of these children out of deep poverty.
 The current maximum grant for a family of three is $714 or 41 percent of FPL.
 However, most families receive less than the maximum grant: the average CalWORKs grant for a family of three is $556 per month, or 33 percent of FPL.

-SB 982 targets deep poverty in the CalWORKs program by allowing for families to achieve 50% of the federal poverty level and giving them an opportunity to pay for basic human needs.
-Pediatrician members of AAP California Chapters across the state urge you to vote AYE on SB 982 (Mitchell).
+SB 982 targets deep poverty in the CalWORKs program by increasing maximum grant amount given to families, contingent upon allocation of funds in the state budget (which AAP-CA also supports) to enable them to pay for basic human needs.
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide urge you to vote AYE on SB 982 (Mitchell).

 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.